Experimental estimation of Asymmetry of Radiation for Wheeler-Feynman theory for gravitational waves: Summary and further work

 Especially if $\alpha$ will turn out nonzero, many new possibilities to investigate not only the past, but also the future of our Universe will appear, including Big Crunch if it will happen, also bringing additional motivations for further development of gravitational wave observatories.

-This is initial article suggesting further work, e.g.: \begin{itemize} \item Formal estimations based on presented experimental suggestions, also search for more arguments like improvements of agreement by adding $\alpha$ asymmetry parameter in various models. \item Search for different possible events, chirp shapes, like of time-reversed shapes as in Fig. \ref{revchirp}. \item Symmetric simulations: using the least action principle, e.g. to optimize from current solutions - which should lead to both retarded and advanced waves. \item Cosmological considerations like dependence of $\alpha$ from history of the Universe, frequency, direction, polarization. \item Analogous electromagnetic investigations, like mentioned in Fig. \ref{EMadv} and discussed in \cite{testing}. \end{itemize}
+This is initial article suggesting further work, e.g.: \begin{itemize} \item Formal estimations based on presented experimental suggestions, also search for more arguments like improvements of agreement by adding and estimating $\alpha$ asymmetry parameter in various models, including cosmological. \item Estimating probability of being advanced for each event. \item Search for different possible events, chirp shapes, like of time-reversed shapes as in Fig. \ref{revchirp}. \item Symmetric simulations: using the least action principle, e.g. to optimize from current solutions - which should lead to both retarded and advanced waves. \item Cosmological considerations like dependence of $\alpha$ from history of the Universe, frequency, direction, polarization. \item Analogous electromagnetic investigations, like mentioned in Fig. \ref{EMadv} and discussed in \cite{testing}. \end{itemize}

 \textbf{Acknowledgements}: The author would like to thank Sebastian Szybka, David Alvarez, Marek Szczepanczyk, Syed Naqvi and Eliahu Cohen for valuable discussion.